tdyer/ga-sql-blog-homework/README.md

 ### Step 4, Create a Sinatra app that will:
 - Use the [pg gem](https://bitbucket.org/ged/ruby-pg/wiki/Home) to connect to the blog database.
 - Use the pg gem to execute the SQL that will read the posts from the database.
-- Show all the posts in the database.
+- Show all the posts in the database, which link to their individual posts.
+- Show individual posts

 #### Extra Special Bonus (if this was easy, you should do these):
 - Use Sinatra to create, update and delete posts.
 You'll need to use HTML forms and POST requests.
 Updating and deleting will be harder than creating.